 Appearance: Lovely smoked Amber color, leaves a nice edge line on the glass after swirling with very even retreat of the meniscus with symmetrical tears forming after a little bit.

 First Impression: Heather, honey, smooth nutty notes, slightly spicy, barley with dried dark fruits and a whiff of peat.

 Taste: A manly but delicate expression of a whisky, nicely peaty but with heather and barley notes, some smoke with honey, spice, vanilla, dried fruits, leather, apricots, quite smooth and pleasant.

 Drinks: Works well when you need a quality classic scotch and don’t want to blow a lot of money or overpower a drink with too much smoke

 Bottle: Classic Scotch Bottle, green with paper labels and simple, classic graphics.

-Other: Described as “the quintessential Speyside malt” by Michael Jackson , It doe represent the style quite well.
+Other: Described as “the quintessential Speyside malt” by Michael Jackson, It does represent the style quite well.

-Final Thoughts: Available damn near anywhere you care to look it is a safe bet at a bar or as a gift if a fairly middle of the road somewhat conservative choice in terms of a flavor/style rather than say a Islay ( peaty, iodine, seaweed, very heavy duty sort of scotch) or a lighter style or a blend.
-Price is good to excellent for what you are getting, there are cheaper lesser known scotches out there, but as I stated before, widely available and apprecieated almost everywhere .
+Final Thoughts: Available damn near anywhere you care to look it is a safe bet at a bar or as a gift if a fairly middle of the road somewhat conservative choice in terms of a flavor/style rather than say an Islay ( peaty, iodine, seaweed, very heavy duty sort of scotch) or a lighter style or a blend.
+Price is good to excellent for what you are getting, there are cheaper lesser known scotches out there, but as I stated before, widely available and appreciated almost everywhere.

-Well designed website with lots of information, attractively laid out and easy to navigate.
+A well-designed website with lots of information, attractively laid out, and easy to navigate.